stephhoneyy/rt-ai-workshop/osg_material.md

 You can refine it by asking:
 ```
-“Adapt the questions for a small group of adults who are new to the Bible.”
+Adapt the questions for a small group of adults who are new to the Bible.

-“Reduce the number of questions to 3 for a shorter study.”
+Reduce the number of questions to 3 for a shorter study.
 ```

 ## Step 3 - Iterate